treanus/KUL_NIS/docs/KUL_dcm2bids/KUL_dcm2bids.md

 ![Image](KUL_dcm2bids_1.png)

 Note that the DICOM folder could have been compressed into 1 zip or tar.gz file.
-Note too that the dicom folder could also have contained thousands if dicom files in an unorganised manner.
+Note too that the dicom folder could have contained thousands of dicom files in an unorganised manner.

 ## Usage